Reconciling in Christ

-The Reconciling in Christ (RIC) is a program of ReconcilingWorks that recognizes Lutheran communities that publically welcome lesbian, gay, bisexual, and transgender believers.
+The Reconciling in Christ (RIC) is a program of ReconcilingWorks that recognizes Lutheran communities that publicly welcome lesbian, gay, bisexual, and transgender believers.

 The RIC program doesn’t seek special treatment for lesbian gay bisexual transgender (LGBT) people.
 The reality is, however, that we live in a time where the voices of fear and misunderstanding often dominate the public discussion about sexuality.
 Unfortunately, these voices are sometimes taken to be definitive of what it means to be Christian.
 Sometimes, even parents and other family of LGBT people are maligned.
 As a result, it is assumed by many LGBT people that they are not welcome in any church unless told otherwise.
 Since even a general statement of welcome is heard as really meaning “everybody but me,” it takes a special effort to communicate that a congregation is sincere in its welcome.